MansMeg/SwedishPolls/README.md

 ## License
 The data in the repository is released under CC0 (public domain) and code is released under MIT.

+## Sources
+We are now starting to build up sources to the polls data since we sometimes need to go back to individual polls to double check them.
+URL and sources can be found in the Sources folder.

 ### To use the data
 If you want to download the raw CSV file, you can find the file [here](https://github.com/MansMeg/SwedishPolls/blob/master/Data/Polls.csv).
 To download it, click "Raw".